evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 ---
 title: BYD Seal AWD
 linktitle: "Seal AWD"
 description: "BYD Seal AWD is an all-electric sedan with a WLTP range of up to 520 km (323 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true